 I noticed there seemed to be a respectably sized community of other players on Twitter, all of whom were coming out of the woodwork as I began to regularly tweet my stats and scores.

 See it also turns out that nobody else in the world had put up that 1977 in Color of Deception (I think Farrel is gonna hit 1977 one day, but this mean time is untouchable, just sayin’).
 All of a sudden I had a crew … I started calling them my Brain Wars gang.
-I was interacting with folks from all of the world.
+I was interacting with folks from all over the world.
 It felt good.

 And that was my Twitter experience, for some years.
 Until I got sucked into MSNBC during Trump’s first impeachment trial.
 I had sh$t to say, so I tried out saying it on Twitter.